 Sign up free today to calculate your Coinbase taxes

 The only tax document Coinbase provides users with currently is the 1099-MISC Form.
 This form is for US residents only, with more than $600 in income.
+Find out more about Coinbase 1099 forms.
 Otherwise, you'll need to use your Coinbase transaction history to generate your Coinbase tax documents.

 Yes, some users will receive IRS 1099 Forms from Coinbase.
 Currently, Coinbase only issues 1099-MISC forms to US residents with more than $600 in income on the exchange in a single financial year.

 No, Coinbase won't provide you with an EOFY statement automatically, but the exported CSV file of your Coinbase trade history works as a Coinbase end of year statement.
 You can follow the instructions above to generate this statement.
 Remember, you'll need to download both a Coinbase trade history and a Coinbase Pro trade history CSV file.